 Horizontal topics:

 Enlargement.
-The activities help the candidate countries to better integrate with EU member states in field of EU energy policies, also including the support of the Trans-Balkan Electricity Corridor and the Trans-Balkan Gas Ring, and other transnational energy infrastructures.
+The activities help the candidate countries to better integrate with EU member states in field of EU energy policies, also including programmes and projects and their harmonisation and alignment to the EU directives and regulations.
+Enastment and implementation of major energy networks such as the Trans-Balkan Electricity Corridor and the Trans-Balkan Gas Ring, and other transnational energy infrastructures.
+Would contribute to the access of non-Member countries to the European Union.

 Capacity building.
-The activities have a strong focus on capacity building to ensure relevant players are well informed.
+The activities have a strong focus on capacity building to ensure relevant players are well informed and involved.
 This includes, among other activities, joint capacity building and innovative solutions for implementing a common market.

 Innovation and research.
-The activities will touch on innovation and research in various contexts, e.g. related to new technologies supporting energy transmission or cybersecurity.
+The activities will touch on innovation and research in various contexts, e.g. related to new technologies supporting energy transmission and cybersecurity and storage.

 Cross-cutting topics: